HimanshuRawat086/clinical-sas-learning/programs/programs/README.md

 ## Notes
 - Filenames include `_v1` to avoid overwrite conflicts.
 Rename as needed.
 - If you already have a file with the same name, create a new file with a different suffix (e.g., `_v2`).
+-
+# SAS DATA STEP – SET Statement Examples

+This project contains SAS programs demonstrating different ways of using the SET statement in the DATA step.
+Topics include:

+- Basic SET statement
+- KEEP and DROP
+- WHERE filtering
+- RENAME
+- Combining datasets
+- DUPLICATE SET
+- FIRSTOBS / OBS options
+- Dataset options (PW, READ=, REPLACE=)
+- LABEL assignment
+- PROC DATASETS modify

+All code is located in `programs/01_data_step_examples.sas`.

+Run the file directly in SAS to see outputs.